Walk and Talk Groups

 Katie tells us about the Walk and Talk Group she runs with Ponthafren in Newtown, every Wednesday at 11am, meeting at the Cinema.

-Every Wednesday at 11am (Started 12th April 2023) at the cinema end of Longbridge.
+Every Wednesday at 11am meeting outside the Elephant and Castle at the cinema end of Longbridge.

 Give Katie a call on 07983 952556 for more information.